How To Loosen Skateboard Trucks & Make Them Turn Correctly

 After starting somewhere, the skater might want to change their board immediately or give it a little tighten after riding it for a while.
 The bushings will naturally compress and loosen as they are broken in.

 How To Fix A Skateboard That Turns By Itself

 If your board stays to one side, the bushings might need to be broken in more or they might just be cheap bushings that need replacing.
-One way to see for sure is to rotate the bushings a quarter turn on the kingpin.
+One way to know for sure is to rotate the bushings and try riding it again to feel for a difference.
+Loosen the kingpin nut and rotate the bushinga quarter turn on the kingpin.
 The truck works by bending them side to side, not front to back.
 So switching how they sit can break in other parts that haven’t been squished that way yet.

 If they are old and cracked, they need to be replaced.